 Transactions in currencies other than the functional currency of the Company or JGKK are initially translated into the functional currency by applying the exchange rates prevailing at the date of the transaction.
 Monetary assets and liabilities denominated in foreign currencies are translated at the exchange rate prevailing at the date of the statement of financial position.
 Non-monetary assets and liabilities are translated at historical exchange rates, unless the item is carried at fair value, in which case it will be translated at the exchange rate in effect at the date when the fair value was determined.
-Resulting foreign exchange gains and losses are recognized in income or loss.
+Resulting foreign exchange gains and losses are recognized in profit or loss.

 The assets and liabilities of JGKK are translated from Japanese yen into the Canadian dollar presentation currency at exchange rates prevailing at the date of the statement of financial position.
 Income and expenses of JGKK are translated at average exchange rates.
-All resulting differences are recognized in other comprehensive income (loss).
-As a result of the change in the Yen to Canadian dollar exchange rate, the translation of JGKK amounts to the Canadian dollar presentation currency in 2023 resulted in the Company recognizing a foreign exchange translation gain of \$1.9 million in other comprehensive loss.
+All resulting differences are recognized in other comprehensive loss.
+As a result of the change in the Yen to Canadian dollar exchange rate, the translation of JGKK amounts to the Canadian dollar presentation currency in 2024 resulted in the Company recognizing a foreign exchange translation loss of \$404,424 (2023: \$2,089,588) in other comprehensive loss.

-Foreign exchange gains and losses arising from monetary items that in substance form part of the Company's net investment in JGKK are recorded in other comprehensive income (loss) and are presented within shareholders' equity as foreign currency translation in Accumulated Other Comprehensive Loss.
-As a result of the 2% change in the US dollar to Canadian dollar exchange rate and a 9% change in the US dollar to the Japanese yen in 2023, the translation of US dollar loans invested by the Company in JGKK resulted in the Company recognizing a foreign exchange translation loss in other comprehensive loss of \$4.0 million in 2023.
+Foreign exchange gains and losses arising from monetary items that in substance form part of the Company's net investment in JGKK are recorded in other comprehensive loss and are presented within shareholders' equity as foreign currency translation in Accumulated Other Comprehensive Loss.